ilozada/publications/README.md

 - **Parallel computing: example of job submission to a Slurm workload manager** \
 To run a job to a cluster controlled by the Slurm workload manager, a batch script has to be used.
-Here is an example to run the `hmmscan` program for 59 genomes (listed on the file: script_ARRAY_JOB.metazoa.new2020.pfams32.txt) on multiple CPUs for a long time:
+Here is an example to run the `hmmscan` program for 59 genomes (listed on the file: script_ARRAY_JOB.metazoa.new2020.pfams32.txt) on multiple CPUs for a long time: **slurm.hmmscan.metazoa.sbatch**

 ```terminal
 #!/bin/bash